walterp56/FgoGotran/FgoGotranLocal/docs/TROUBLESHOOTING.md

 ## The server remains in loading state

 Large models can take time to load.
-Check whether GPU memory use is increasing and inspect the runtime log.
+Allow more loading time and inspect the runtime log.
 If `/health` never becomes successful, the final llama-server log lines usually identify the problem.

 ## Thinking control is unsupported